I Read 28 Books in 12 Months. Here Is What Actually Worked.

 This kept me from burning out.
 The fiction books acted as a palate cleanser, making me excited to jump back into non-fiction afterward.
 I've loved the Dune and Stormlight Archive series.

-Understand what drives your best days
+See exactly what you did on your best days

 3. Replacing Music with Audiobooks